LIVES: Madrid, Spain

 Cooking with vinegar is actually one of the first lessons I taught at the Culinary Institute in New York.
 I had taken six Spanish chefs with me to deliver a lesson on Spanish cuisine.
 They were very young and had never been to New York before, so I wasn’t convinced they would make the early start.
 I said, “Tomorrow at 7am, you are here or I will come and throw a cold jar of water over your heads as you sleep.”
 They said, “Of course, we will be there,” and of course, they never arrived.

 Everyone at the institute was very angry so I took the class myself to entertain them.
-I taught them how to do a vinaigrette with Spanish sweet sherry and sweet vinegar.
+I taught them how to do a vinegar with Spanish sweet sherry and sweet vinegar.
 You must mix half a bottle of a very good vinegar, with a bottle of sweet sherry and you leave it to boil until it reduces, then let it cool, and you bottle it again and you have a delicious vinaigrette.
 Of course I said, “You’re making that vinegar with a vintage that has had 160 years in a bodega and this is a very valuable sherry”.
-It was 100 times better than the modern vinegar in America, cheaper and better.
+It was 100 times better than the Modena vinegar in America, cheaper and better.

 When I got back to Spain, the bodegas behind the sherry and vinegar I had recommended were waiting for me with tonnes of flowers.
 They said that for the first time in thirty years, they had sold all their stock in New York.
 It was because I’d taken the class for people who owned restaurants and hotels.
 I was so amused because I only took the class because the Spanish chefs with me had all disappeared.

 Eventually I founded Alambique, a culinary school and shop in Madrid after being inspired by what I had seen of the culinary scene in New York.
 I was a very good friend of Elizabeth David in London, so I asked her advice when I was thinking about doing it and she was very enthusiastic about it.